Are you an overthinker? If your response isn’t an immediate no, then the answer is probably yes.

 Do you have a hard case of impostor syndrome?

 Impostor syndrome is a phenomenon that makes you feel like you aren’t good enough:

 - “I’m not fit to be a manager.”

 - “I don’t deserve to make lots of money.”

 No matter how successful someone is on the outside or how much external evidence there is of their skills or competence, people with impostor syndrome are convinced that they don’t deserve the success they have achieved.
 They may have pervasive thoughts about their incompetence or inferiority.

-Impostor syndrome isn’t easy to combat (I have a hard case of it), but here’s a great exercise…
+Impostor syndrome isn’t easy to combat, but here’s a great exercise…

 - “I’m a great speaker.”